fimbullinter/wotan/packages/mimir/docs/no-duplicate-spread-property.md

 Detects properties that are always overridden in object literals containing object spread.

+## Requirements

+This rule requires the compiler option `strictNullChecks` to be enabled and TypeScript 2.5 or newer.

 ## Rationale

 If you override the property anyway you don't need to declare it in the first place.